mmamaev/mmamaev.github.io/_posts/2018-10-21-British-Rail-Overview.md

 Just for the fun of the thing, the longest direct service I could find is Penzance to Glasgow.
 It takes 11 hours 47 minutes to do the full length of the route via Bristol, Birmingham, York, Newcastle, and Edinburgh.
 Ironically, the direct train is not the fastest.
 You will make it to Glasgow in ten hours if you change trains on the way.

 There are also two sleeper trains from London, one going to Penzance and the other fanning out to several destinations in Scotland.
-You could take these for the sake of the experience, yet the same destinations are reachable within the daylight hours in a significantly shorter time frame.
+You could take these for the sake of the experience and save on a hotel.
+The same destinations are reachable within the daylight hours in a shorter time frame.